 If you want to see the inside of a soccer ball watch this video from HobbyKidsTV that shows you the cutting of a soccer ball.
 Kids, don't try this without help from a grown up.
 The saw and the tin snips used to cut open this soccer ball have sharp edges.

 As mentioned above, there are several materials that can be used for each component of the modern soccer ball.
+The materials used have a big impact on how the soccer ball behaves as well as how much it will cost.
 Let's take a look at the different components that go into your soccer ball.

 NATURAL LATEX.
 The feel the softest, but but slowly leak air due to the tiny little pores that let some air escape over time.
 These are used in professional level soccer matches.